 The Board of Directors has adopted a Code of Business Conduct and Ethics (the "Code") for its employees.
 It sets out basic principles to govern the manner in which all employees of the Corporation and its subsidiaries shall conduct business and maintain relationships with their fellow employees, customers, competitors, business partners and regulatory authorities in all regions in which it operates.
-The terms of the Code also apply to the Corporation's Board of Directors in their supervision and management of the Corporation's business and affairs.
-The Code is distributed to employees no less than twice per year and to Board members on an annual basis for their continued information.
+The terms of the Code also apply to the Corporation's Board of Directors in their supervision of the Corporation's business and affairs.
+The Code is distributed to employees quarterly and to Board members on an annual basis for their review and continued information.